 Spending a night in the Wadi Rum desert in Jordan

 We arrived around 4 pm in the Wadi Rum village.
 The ticket to enter the natural park is 5 JD, but it’s free if you show the printed Jordan Pass.

-After we arrived in Wadi Rum village, we met out host Mahdi, from Candle Camp, who let us park our car in front of his house in the village.
-After we parked, he invited us in the back of his 4×4 Toyota, and he drove us and some other tourists to his Bedouin camp in Wadi Rum desert.
+After we parked, he invited us in the back of his 4×4 Toyota, and he drove us and some other tourists to his Bedouin camp in the Wadi Rum desert.
 It was a 10 min drive through the desert.
-Also, we left him our car keys, in case he needed to move it.
+Also, we left him our car keys in case he needed to move them.

 Spending a night in the Wadi Rum desert in Jordan

-We settled in, took some pictured and prepared for dinner.
-After dinner, they had prepared a nice candle and music show for us.
-I guess that’s why the camp’s name is “Candle Camp” – because they put candles all over the places.
-We listened to some traditional music and drank tea.
-Good thing they have a bathroom.
+After dinner, they prepared a nice candle and music show for us.
+I guess that’s why the camp’s name is “Candle Camp” – because they put candles all over the place.

+Spending a night in the Wadi Rum desert in Jordan